-Unless you have driven a large vehicle before you must learn about the craft.
-A 38-foot motor home does not corner like the family car.
-The acceleration is slower and the visibility is different also.
+Unless you have driven a large vehicle before you must learn about the craft, a 38-foot motor home does not corner like the family car.
+The acceleration is slower, and the visibility is different also.
 I would suggest you test drive any prospective purchase to see how it handles and how easy it is to back up and park.
 Don’t forget this unit is much taller than most trucks.
 There have been many instances of motor home drivers tearing the canopies off of drive-thru restaurants and even a few banks.

 Check out the engine compartment too.
 Is it easy to get to the maintenance parts of the engine?
 This could make a huge difference if a mechanical problem presents itself on your trip.
 It also pays to check the availability of parts for the prospective motor home.
 Some use very expensive hard-to-find parts while others use standard parts found at most auto parts stores.
 Again, this is an important difference.

-There are many great motor homes to choose from, so look carefully before you buy and you will be assured of many happy trips for you and your family.
+There are many great motor homes to choose from, so look carefully before you buy, and you will be assured of many happy trips for you and your family.
 These motor homes are wonderfully supplied with all the comforts of home, and if you can afford them, they are the very best camping units available.

-Going With The Tow: Pros and Cons of Camper-Trailers
+Going With the Tow: Pros and Cons of Camper-Trailers

 For most of us, the camper trailer is the most convenient and economical camping unit to use when enjoying the great outdoors.
-These wonderful camping units come in many sizes and shapes which gives a prospective buyer a wide variety of choices to decided from.
+These wonderful camping units come in many sizes and shapes which gives a prospective buyer a wide variety of choices to decide from.
 Like motor homes, they can be very expensive, but most are affordable because of the different sizes made.